Frederick Stafford: Later career

 He made a comeback in 1972 as Commissario Luca Micelli in the Italian giallo Shadows Unseen.

 Five years after Topaz, he starred with French actress Claude Jade (who had played his daughter in Topaz) in the Italian thriller Special Killers (1973).
 In that movie, Stafford's character has a brief platonic romance with Jade's character despite a 20-year age difference.

 His last successes were the Italian movies Metti che ti rompo il muso (1975), White Horses of Summer (1975, starring Jean Seberg, his co-star from 1966's Estouffade à la Caraïbe), Werewolf Woman (1976) and the Spanish-Italian-French coproduction Hold-Up (1977).
 He also made La trastienda and Sfida sul fondo.

 In 1977, Stafford returned to Australia after 15 years.
 He announced he intended to make four films in Australia including one about the pyjama girl murder; Our Man in Sydney, a detective thriller, and Andamooka, about life on the Australian opal fields.

 Personal life

-He married German actress Marianne Hold whom he met whilst both of them were in Bangkok.
+He married German actress Marianne Hold whom he met while they were in Bangkok.
 His son is the singer Roderick Stafford, who was born in 1964.

 Death

 Stafford died in 1979 in a collision of two aircraft above Lake Sarnen, Switzerland.
-A Morane-Saulnier Rallye piloted by Czech-born Pavel Krahulec, M.D., and in which Stafford was a passenger collided with a Piper aircraft, piloted by businessman Alois Fischer of Thoune, Switzerland.
+A Morane-Saulnier Rallye piloted by Czech-born Pavel Krahulec, in which Stafford was a passenger, collided with a Piper aircraft piloted by businessman Alois Fischer of Thoune, Switzerland.